wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 - `get-library-docs`: Fetches documentation for a library using a Context7-compatible library ID.
   - `context7CompatibleLibraryID` (required): Exact Context7-compatible library ID (e.g., `/mongodb/docs`, `/vercel/next.js`)
   - `topic` (optional): Focus the docs on a specific topic (e.g., "routing", "hooks")
-  - `tokens` (optional, default 10000): Max number of tokens to return.
-Values less than the default value of 10000 are automatically increased to 10000.
+  - `tokens` (optional, default 5000): Max number of tokens to return.
+Values less than 1000 are automatically increased to 1000.

 ## 🛟 Tips